bci4cpl/Demos/Overcomplete Recurrent Infomax Neural Network/readme.md

 ## Overcomplete Recurrent Infomax Neural Network

-The file [Infomax.m](./Infomax.m) contains a simple implementation of the overcomplete recurrent Infomax neural network as presented in [Shriki, O., Sompolinsky, H., & Lee, D. D. (2001).
+The file [Infomax.m](./Infomax.m) contains a simple object-oriented implementation of the overcomplete recurrent Infomax neural network as presented in [Shriki, O., Sompolinsky, H., & Lee, D. D. (2001).
 An information maximization approach to overcomplete and recurrent representations.
 In Advances in neural information processing systems (pp. 612-618).](http://papers.nips.cc/paper/1863-an-information-maximization-approach-to-overcomplete-and-recurrent-representations)

 The file [Demo.m](./Demo.m) implements the hexagon example from the aforementioned paper.